iAmErmac/Universal_Doom_3DWeapons_VR/README.md

 * ajantaju - for the 3D weapons mod
 * Sgt Mark IV (Brutal Doom) - for enhanced effect sprites and codes
-* Jekyll Grim Payne (Beautiful Doom) - for enhanced effect sprites, sounds and codes
+* Jekyll Grim Payne (Beautiful Doom) - for enhanced effect sprites, sounds, codes and ideas on zscript
-* Ryuhi (Heretical Doom) - for wad support (filter) codes
+* Ryuhi (Heretical Doom) - for ideads on wad support (filter) codes